zencart/documentation/content/user/template/image_for_sidebox_header.md

 ---
 title: Can I use an image for a sidebox header
-description: Image as sidebox header in Zen Cart
+description: Sidebox headers don't have to be text
-category: templates
+category: template
 weight: 10
 ---